tin2tin/Kinexus/README.md

 *   **Export Standalone Game:** When your game is complete, click **"Menu"** -> **"Export Standalone Game"**.
 This packages your story, all required assets, and your custom theme into a single `.zip` file that you can share or upload anywhere.
 This is the final, playable product.

----
+***

 ## The Story File Format

 To programmatically generate stories for this application, you must produce a valid JSON file adhering to the precise schema detailed below.
-The application strictly parses this format.
+This format is ideal for any kind of interactive fiction, from simple stories to complex narratives with state management.

 ### Root Object Structure